AcroCharge/on-boarding/README.md

 ## Conventions

 ### Git Branch Naming
-our branches naming have a few points:
+our branches naming have a few restrictions:
 * start with JIRA ticket number
 * short description ( one/two words)
 * All letters beside the ticket number are lowercase